raizen74/LPIC102/README.md

 - `host -a www.google.com` DNS resolution, queries dns servers to get IP. -a provides resolution time
 - `dig @1.1.1.1 www.lpi.org` DNS resolution, querying 1.1.1.1 name server

 ## EXAM
+Sticky Keys feature enables keyboard shortcuts to be performed sequentially rather than simultaneously

+`GOK` -> on-screen keyboard

 `sudo find /etc -name "locale" -print`

-`useradd -m` # creates a new user's home dir and provisions with skel files

-`SPICE` proto Access video card output of a VM

-`NetworkManager` can be configured to use the distro NIC config and by default does not change config of NI already configured

-display managers like `XDM` and `KMD` -> Handle user login and prepares desktop environment for the user

-`XDM` is the default graphical login manager that comes with vanilla X11.
-Default wallpaper -> `/etc/X11/xdm/Xsetup`

-content in `xorg.conf` (X11 config file) in the section "SectionName" is placed between a line cointaining Section "SectionName" and a line containing EndSection

-`xwininfo` shows current color Depth of the X Server, investigates properties for a particular window in X

 `.bashrc` and `.bash_pro` affect the behavior of the Bash Shell

 `env -u FOO./myscript` suppresses FOO environment var for the execution of myscript

-`ssh-agent` preloads and manages keys

 The default route is only used if there is not a more specific route to a destination host or network

-`GOK` -> on-screen keyboard

-`ssh -p 2222 example.com`, `ssh -o Port=2222 example.com` connect to a specific ssh port (e.g. 2222)

-SPICE:
-- Lets you connect local USB into a remote app
-- Downloads and installs local apps from a remote machine

 `export VARIABLE` make it available to subshells

 /`etc/xinetd.conf` enable/disable network services

-display NIC eth0 bytes transmitted -> `ifconfig eth0` and `ip -s link show eth0`
+display NIC eth0 **bytes transmitted** -> `ifconfig eth0` and `ip -s link show eth0`

 if `cron.allow` and `cron.deny` do not exist the behavior depends on the distro.
-On most distros only root user can create cron Jobs, in some distros all users can create cron Jobs.
+On most distros only root user can create cron Jobs.
+If `cron.allow` does not exist and `cron.deny` is empty -> All users can schedule cron jobs

 - `test -z` # test if a variable is empty (true)
-- `test -n` # test if there is content in the string or string variable
+- `test -n` # test if there is content (not empty) in the string or string variable
 - `test -x` # test if file is executable by user

 `hostnamectl set-hostname` modern systems

 `hostname newname` old systems

-nmcli network connectivity: none, portal, limited, full, unknown
+`nmcli` network connectivity: none, portal, limited, full, unknown

 `traceroute` sends **UDP** packets

-`ssh -L 4672:www.example.com:80` localhost forward local port 4672

-`lprm 5` removes job 5, the printer name is not required